PaperMC/PaperDocs/source/server/configuration.rst

     - **description**: If set to true, pistons may in some cases become headless.
       This is often used to break permanent blocks.

+* perform-username-validation
+    - **default**: true
+    - **description**: If set to false, usernames will not be validated.
+While this may allow users with special characters in their name to join, it can also cause issues with commands and plugins.

 watchdog
 ~~~~~~~~
 * early-warning-every